DougallWinship/deform/README.md

 ## Layers
 There are 3 layers:
-1. Deform\Html - generate an html tree which can be manipulated
+1. Deform\Html - generate an HTML tree which can be manipulated
 2. Deform\Component - generate various components using Deform\Html
 3. Deform\Form - generate forms using Deform\Component